appsquickly/typhoon/README.md

 # Typhoon! (www.typhoonframework.org)

-Elegant, powerful dependency injection for Objective-C. Lightweight - just 3500 lines of code - yet full-featured and super-easy to use.
+Elegant, powerful dependency injection for Objective-C. Lightweight (just 3500 lines of code), yet full-featured and super-easy to use.

 ## Familiar with Dependency Injection?